raquo/Airstream/README.md

 You've probably noticed that `addSource` takes `owner` as an implicit param – this is for memory management purposes.
 You would typically pass a WriteBus to a child component if you want the child to send any events to the parent.
 Thus, we want `addSource` to be automatically undone when said child is discarded (see [Ownership](#ownership)).

 An EventBus can have multiple sources simultaneously.
 In that case it will emit events from all of those sources in the order in which they come in.
 EventBus emits every event in a new transaction.
 Note that EventBus lets you create loops of Observables.
-It is up to you to make sure that a propagation of an event through such loops eventually terminates (via a proper `.filter(passes)` gate for example, or an implicit non-equality filter in State).
+It is up to you to make sure that a propagation of an event through such loops eventually terminates (via a proper `.filter(passes)` gate for example, or the implicit `==` equality filter in Signal).

 You can manually remove a previously added source stream using `removeSource` or by calling `kill()` on the EventBusSource object returned by the addSource call.

 EventBus is particularly useful to get a single stream of events from a dynamic list of child components.
 You basically pass down the `writer` to every child component, and inside the child component you can add a source stream to it, or add it as an observer to some stream.
 Then when any given child component is discarded, its connection to the event bus will also be severed.

 Typically you don't pass EventBus itself down to child components as it provides both read and write access.
-Instead, you pass down either the writer or the events, depending on what is needed.
+Instead, you pass down either the writer or the event stream, depending on what is needed.
 This security is the reason those are separate instances, by the way.

 WriteBus comes with a way to create new writers.
 Consider this: